 Alternative non-traditional treatments

-Alternative, non-traditional treatments can also play a part in improving the wellbeing of individuals recieving care services.
+Alternative, non-traditional treatments can also play a part in improving the well-being of individuals receiving care services.

-Other activities such as meditation, massage and yoga can also support good physical and mental health as well as providing opportunities for social interaction.
-By taking a holistic approach to an individual’s health and wellbeing, which can include alternative and non-traditional treatments, individuals can have a better quality of life and resources can be used in a proactive manner to reduce deterioration or relapse.
+Other activities such as meditation, massage and yoga can also support good physical and mental health as well as provide opportunities for social interaction.
+By taking a holistic approach to an individual’s health and well-being, which can include alternative and non-traditional treatments, individuals can have a better quality of life and resources can be used in a proactive manner to reduce deterioration or relapse.